Darshil-N/Raahi/README.md

     * Open the `/mobile-app` project in Android Studio and let Gradle sync.
     * Run the app on an emulator or a physical device.

-## 9. Acknowledgments
+## 8. Acknowledgments

 * The logo and visual assets used in this project were generated using AI image generation tools.

-## 10. Contributors
+## 9. Contributors

-* Nathwani Darshil Rajnibhai
+1. Nathwani Darshil
-* Aadya Baranwal
+2. Aadya Baranwal
-* Mussadik Ganashadabasha Jamadar
+3. Musaddik Jamadar
-* Aditya R Murthy
+4. Aditya R Murthy
-* Anand Raj
+5. Jahnavi Redy
-* M Jahnavi Reddy
+6. Anand Raj